neilenns/projects-website/content/docs/streamdeck-vatis/atis-letter.md

 next: vatis-status
 ---

-The ATIS letter action shows the current AITS information for the specified station.
+The ATIS letter action shows the current ATIS information for the specified station.
 You can use it to:

 - See the current ATIS letter for a station
 - See the current altimeter for a station